 A request for access to records may be made through an agent (for example, a solicitor).

-Where a request is received for access to the records of some-one who has died, the person making the application should be asked to explain in writing their relationship to the deceased person, what information is needed and why.
-The Senior Complaints and Access to Records Officers will make a decision in consultation with their manager and advise the applicant in writing of the decision with reasons.
+The DPA and UK GDPR do not apply to information held about the deceased.
+Where a request is received for access to the records of someone who has died, the person making the application should be asked to explain in writing their relationship to the deceased person, what information is needed and why.
+The local authority case worker should make a decision in consultation with their manager and advise the applicant in writing of the decision with reasons.